RabeDatta/CodemarchAcademyLandingPage/README.md

 # CodemarchAcademy

-This project is part of codemarchAcademy's 30 days challenge
+This project is part of CodemarchAcademy's 30 days challenge